-Good reviews, a guy show, and a box of Orville Reddenbacher’s Extra Butter Popcorn next to the microwave; I was ready to give my Easy Comforts memory foam a full on workout.
+Got good reviews, it’s an action show, a big red box of Orville Reddenbacher’s Extra Butter Popcorn sat next to the once white of the microwave: I was ready to give my memory foam mattress a full on workout, geezer style.

-Just a quick jump from Netflix to Google.
-Bookmark that puppy and come back to a show with a morally conflicted hero in a kick ass revenge fantasy, complete with costumes and trick arrows.
+It’s just a quick jump from Netflix to Google.
+Bookmark that puppy and come back to hours of a morally conflicted hero in a kick ass revenge fantasy, complete with costumes and trick arrows.
 If I have any testosterone left I’m sure it ticked up a notch.

 But instead of the grainy, black and white video from a few years ago, The Yale Infant Cognition Lab had enjoyed a more recent bout of media attention, and videos from 60 Minutes and CNN popped up.
-The study I remembered had a remarkable 100 % result that I wanted to use.
+The study I remembered had a remarkable 100 % result that I wanted to exploit.
 Clicked on the 60 Minutes video .
-The clip was thirteen minutes long; I could squeeze that in now, confirm the 100 % mark, get back to Arrow .
+The clip was thirteen minutes long; I could squeeze that in now, confirm the memory, get back to Arrow .